YOUSIKI/gaussian-splatting-cuda/README.md

 # "3D Gaussian Splatting for Real-Time Radiance Field Rendering" Reproduction in C++ and CUDA

+## Fork Statement

+This repo is forked from [MrNeRF/gaussian-splatting-cuda](https://github.com/MrNeRF/gaussian-splatting-cuda) and contains some personal modifications (which might be negative to performance and accuracy).
+Please refer to the upstream repo for the original implementation.
+He's also maintaining [an awesome list of 3DGS](https://github.com/MrNeRF/awesome-3D-gaussian-splatting?tab=readme-ov-file#viewers), which is useful for general survey.
+Many thanks to [MrNeRF](https://github.com/MrNeRF) for his great work!

+## Introduction

 This repository contains a reproduction of the Gaussian-Splatting software, originally developed by Inria and the Max Planck Institut for Informatik (MPII).
 The reproduction is written in C++ and CUDA.
 I have used the source code from the original [repo](https://github.com/graphdeco-inria/gaussian-splatting) as blueprint for my first implementation.
 The original code is written in Python and PyTorch.